Axion production in the $\eta\to \pi\pi a$ decay within $SU(3)$ chiral perturbation theory: decay amplitude up to NLO and its unitarization

 The decay amplitude acquires energy dependence at NLO.
 As shown in Fig.~\ref{fig.Feynmandiagrams}, the NLO part of the decay amplitude receives the contributions from contact diagram in Fig.~\ref{fig.1b} by taking the $\mathcal{O}(p^4)$ vertices, and the loop diagrams in Figs.~\ref{fig.1c}-\ref{fig.1f} by taking the $\mathcal{O}(p^2)$ vertices, where the intermediate states can be $\pi\pi,\,K\bar{K},\,\eta\eta$ for the $s$-channel diagram in Fig.~\ref{fig.1d}, and $\pi\eta,\,K\bar{K}$ for the $t$- and $u$-channel diagrams in Figs.~\ref{fig.1e} and \ref{fig.1f}.
 By plugging the field redefinitions of Eq.~(\ref{eq.FieldsRenormalization}) into the $\mathcal{O}(p^2)$ Lagrangian, one gets extra NLO contributions for the decay amplitude, which can be recognized as the corrections from the wave function renormalization of $\eta$ and also the NLO ALP-$\eta$ mixing.
 In addition, the wave function renormalization constant for the pion is also needed in the calculation, while the ALP wave function renormalization is neglected since it behaves as $Z_a=1+\mathcal{O}(1/f_a^2)$.
 In Appendix~\ref{appendix.A}, we give the full $\mathcal{O}(p^4)$ part of the $\eta\to\pi\pi a$ amplitude, which incorporates the correction of Eq.~(\ref{eq.CorrectionFromLOPara}).
 We have explicitly checked that the divergences originated from the chiral loops in the $\eta\to\pi\pi a$ amplitude can be completely absorbed by the renormalization of the $SU(3)$ $\xpt$ LECs determined in the seminal paper~\cite{Gasser:1984gg}.
 This also provides a way to cross check about the correctness of the decay amplitudes.

 Being the momentum expansion feature of $\xpt$, its description of the $\pi\pi$ system up to the $\eta$ mass in the $\eta\to\pi\pi a$ decay could be insufficient, due to the strong $\pi\pi$ final-state interaction.
 The unitarization procedure offers an efficient way to extend the applicable energy range of the perturbative $\xpt$ results.
 While for the $a\pi$ subsystem, the $\xpt$ result up $\mathcal{O}(p^4)$, as discussed in detail later, indicates that its final-state interaction could be perturbatively treated as a good approximation, at least in the energy region up to $m_\eta-m_\pi$.
 As a result, we will focus on the unitarization of the $\pi\pi$ system in the $\eta\to\pi\pi a$ process.
-The unitarization can be conveniently implemented through the partial-wave (PW) amplitude, which is obtained from the PW projection
+Regarding the $\eta'\to\pi\pi a$ decay, the conventional $SU(3)$ $\chi$PT is invalid and one should use the $U(3)$ $\chi$PT instead, where the $U_A(1)$ anomaly effect is explicitly included~\cite{Kaiser:2000gs,Herrera-Siklody:1996tqr} and the so-called $\delta$ counting scheme, namely $O(\delta)\sim O(p^2)\sim O(m_q)\sim O(1/N_C)$ should be employed.
+In the $\delta$ counting scheme, the renormalization is a bit subtle, since the LECs that renormalize the chiral loops belong to different orders.
+Meanwhile the chiral loops in $U(3)$ $\chi$PT belong to the next-to-next-to-leading order (NNLO) in the $\delta$ counting, and many poorly known $O(p^6)$ LECs also appear at NNLO, which will introduce uncontrolled uncertainties to the phenomenological discussions.
+Moreover, due to the fact $m_{\eta'}\sim$~1~GeV, the intricate massive scalar resonances $f_0(980)$ and $a_0(980)$, and the coupled $K\bar{K}$ channel effect could play visible roles in the $\eta'\to\pi\pi a$ decay.
+Therefore we consider it deserves another independent future work to perform the unified study of the axion production from $\eta$ and $\eta'$ decays in the $U(3)$ $\chi$PT framework.
+It is mentioned that a recent work in Ref.~\cite{Gao:2022xqz} has carried out the NLO calculation of the $a$-$\pi$-$\eta$-$\eta'$ mixing in $U(3)$ $\chi$PT, which provides a necessary step to study the $\eta/\eta'\to \pi\pi a$ decays.